Friedrich Schiller's "Der Ring des Polykrates"

 “Let us rejoice with your many lords

-As we listen to these welcomed words
+As we listen to these welcome words

-And hail your endless victories.
+And hail your endless victories.”

-Has announced the defeat of the foe.
+Has announced the defeat of the foe—

-His army now retreats in fear.”
+Their army now retreats in fear.”

-As the dead enemy’s face appeared.”
+As the enemy’s face appeared.

-The Egyptian king stepped back in dread,
+The king stepped back from the severed head,

 “True joy and fortune are never wed;